usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 ---

-### Step 4: Communicate the Vision and Enlist Your Volunteer Army
+### Step 4: Communicate the vision and enlist your volunteer army

 As the convener, it’s up to you to help others clearly see where you’re leading them and why.
 In order to act, people have to see that the image you created is not only a better or different way, but also that there is room for that person in this new reality you’re seeking to create.
 Then, each person understands exactly how their contributions lead to a collective desired future state where the vision becomes a reality.